 Another division of neurosis to keep in mind is that of neurotic depression.
 Someone that we call, broadly, “neurotic,” (as in their personality, habits, etc.) likely already has some level of emotional difficulty, as outlined above.
 Neurotic depression, then, is the addition of depressive symptoms such as depressed mood, decreased pleasure in activities that used to be pleasurable, sleep difficulties, and others, to a neurotic disorder.
 If we were to say that a person with obsessive-compulsive disorder, for example, also has depressive features, we could broadly label the diagnosis as “neurotic depression.”
 This person would have routines and rituals that significantly impair their daily function and characteristics of depression.

 “Psychosis” is a term that has been in use since at least the 19th century.
 Broadly, it designated an illness that impaired the human mind rather than the human body, which were kept strictly apart from one another.
 Since then it has evolved to include psychological and biological factors, and a wide array of symptoms: hallucinations, delusions, sleep disorders, speech difficulties, and so on.
 “Psychosis” on its own is no longer a diagnosis in references such as the DSM-V, but rather a broader classification of other diagnoses that might include schizophrenia, bipolar disorder, and depression with psychotic features.
-The American Psychological Association (APA) current defines “psychosis” as “an abnormal mental state involving significant problems with reality testing.”
+The American Psychological Association (APA) currently defines “psychosis” as “an abnormal mental state involving significant problems with reality testing.”

 “Significant problems with reality testing” is a key feature that sets psychosis apart from neurosis.
 A person that we call “neurotic” because they obsess over the dishes being done, being on time, etc., might occasionally experience a “delusion” or a “hallucination,” but those symptoms are often transient, and don’t generally cause significant problems with reality testing